ftamburin/EditDistanceWild/README.md

 Both functions return a pytorch tensor [:,2]: the first column contains the simple Edit Distance with Wildcards and the second the corresponding normalised version.

-Examine the file test.py in the example folder for any clarification.
+Examine the file example.py in the 'test' folder for any clarification.

 Tested on:
 - CUDA 11.4